pflanze/functional-perl/docs/howto.md

 Even aside the above confusion, there seems to be a rather widespread notion that object oriented and functional programming are at odds with each other.
-This is only the case if "object oriented" implies a style that mutates the object(s) or other side effects.
+This is only the case if "object oriented" implies a style that mutates the object(s) or has other side effects.
 So whether there is a conflict depends on the definition of "object orientation".
 The author of this text has never found a precise definition.